 NOTE For scanning, the trigger model has additional control blocks, such as a Timer.
 These are described in Section 7 (Figure 7-1 and Figure 7-2).
-The complete trigger model, which is based on bus operation, is shown and discussed later in this section ("Remote programming - triggering," page 8-12).
+The complete trigger model, which is based on bus operation, is shown and discussed in "Remote programming - triggering," page 8-16.